wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland.md

 Some things do seem to be pretty constant no matter where in the world I go:

 - Comic Sans in store signs.
-PSA: Please for the love of Taylor Swift stop...
+PSA: Please for the love of Taylor Swift cease doing this...
 - American Billboard Top 40's playing in shops.
 "We Can't Stop" really doesn't ever stop
 - The abominations known as pigeons festering the streets